Blog

 Android Studio IDE interface for building mobile apps on Android

 Android Studio is Google's official IDE and the definitive tool for building native Android applications.
-It is completely free and provides a comprehensive suite including a Layout Editor, performance profilers, and a highly capable Android Emulator.
+It is completely free and provides a full suite including a Layout Editor, performance profilers, and a highly capable Android Emulator.

 This is a code-first environment requiring Kotlin or Java knowledge.
 Deep integration with Firebase and the Google Play Console streamlines backend setup and publishing.